carsomyr/rbenv-bundler/README.md

 ### Version History

+**0.93** (May 4, 2012)

+* Mask the return value of the `rehash.rb` script.
+Change the rehash hook so that it doesn't cause the shell to exit prematurely from `-e` being in effect.

 **0.92** (April 14, 2012)

+* Ensure that a capable Ruby runs the `rehash.rb` script.
+Change the `rehash.rb` script so that if it detects an inappropriate Ruby version, it will attempt to locate and `Kernel.exec` an appropriate one.
+* Build rbenv Ruby profiles to induce correct Bundler search behavior.
+With knowledge of each Ruby(Gems) implementation's version information and directory structure, the `rehash.rb` script can configure Bundler to exhibit the correct search behavior in all cases.
 * Fix issue [#14](https://github.com/carsomyr/rbenv-bundler/issues/14), where
   Git-based dependencies would not resolve correctly with the `rehash.rb` script.
 When using a Git repository as a dependency, Bundler loads its